 PAL Airlines and Air Borealis

-Negotiations began at PAL Airlines early in 2020 with the MEC’s objective being a completed agreement by the end of the year.
-However, with the COVID-19 pandemic negatively impacting the industry, negotiations have stalled, and the pilot group is now working to attain its first contract by the summer of 2021.
-Negotiations continue in a virtual environment, and bargaining has slowed down due to the subjects being negotiated—mainly the operational sections (e.g., training, scheduling, filling vacancies)—and management’s willingness to bargain only two days per month.
+Leading up to filing for conciliation in October, COVID-19 stalled negotiations and the pilot group reset expectations, with the goal to attain its first ALPA contract by the summer of 2021.
+Negotiations continued virtually, and bargaining slowed due to the items being negotiated—mainly the operational sections (e.g., training, scheduling, filling vacancies)—and management’s unwillingness to bargain more than two days per month.

 Negotiations began at PAL Airlines in 2020 with the Master Executive Council’s (MEC) objective of securing an agreement by the end of the year.
 The pilots—who provide regional service between St. John’s International Airport, Goose Bay Airport, Montréal-Pierre Elliott Trudeau International Airport, and Halifax Stanfield International Airport—have continued to work during the pandemic under extremely challenging conditions and while operating under an outdated pay system and rates and increased risks due to COVID-19.